Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: The Design of

 Once we determine that both the target address and function selector of the vulnerable \texttt{CALL} instruction are either adversary-controllable or risky, we examine if bytes 5 to 36 of its calldata, which are interpreted as the first argument if the function is \textit{transfer} or \textit{approve}, can be arbitrarily set by the adversary, noting that if the function selector is controllable, the adversary can choose \textit{transfer} or \textit{approve}.
 If this is the case, we classify the corresponding \texttt{CALL} instruction as a potential asset management vulnerability.
 Additionally, we record whether the second argument (i.e., the transfer amount) is fixed or under adversarial control.

-\parhead{Fallback mode} Given that not all contracts are highly active and may lack sufficient historical transactions, we incorporate symbolic execution as a fallback when concolic execution fails to identify potential vulnerabilities.
+\parhead{Fallback mode} Given that not all contracts are highly active and may lack sufficient historical transactions, we incorporate symbolic execution as a fallback when seeded symbolic execution fails to identify potential vulnerabilities.
 In fallback mode, \name conducts a broader analysis to identify all potentially vulnerable \texttt{CALL} instructions and assess their reachability.
 Specifically, we first enumerate all \texttt{CALL} instructions in the contract.
 For each instruction, we use the call graph to identify functions that are reachable from public entry points, and the CFG to determine whether those functions can eventually reach the \texttt{CALL} instruction.
 If such a path is found, we initiate symbolic execution from the corresponding public function using a symbolic byte string as calldata. \done

 As symbolic execution progresses, we keep track of symbolic expressions for all values in the EVM stack, memory, and storage.
 These symbolic values are updated with each instruction to reflect how they depend on input variables.
-When the execution encounters a conditional branch (i.e., \texttt{JUMPI}), we fork the execution into two paths~---~one for each possible outcome~---~and add the corresponding condition to the path constraints.
+When the execution encounters a conditional branch (i.e., \texttt{JUMPI}), we fork the execution into two paths---one for each possible outcome---and add the corresponding condition to the path constraints.
 To manage complexity, we prune infeasible paths.
 This can happen in two cases: either the accumulated constraints become unsatisfiable (i.e., no input could result in that path), or the CFG shows that the path cannot reach the target \texttt{CALL} instruction.
-Handling access control checks~---~like those involving \textit{msg.sender} or \textit{tx.origin}~---~can be particularly tricky.
+Handling access control checks---like those involving \textit{msg.sender} or \textit{tx.origin}---can be particularly tricky.
 To improve the chance of passing these checks, we employ two configurations.
 First, we set both the caller and the origin to a predefined adversary address.
-If that fails (for instance, if the contract requires a specific \textit{tx.origin}), we try again with the origin set to the one recorded from a previously observed transaction during concolic execution.
+If that fails, for example, when the contract requires a specific \textit{tx.origin}, we perform data-flow analysis on the value compared against the \texttt{ORIGIN} opcode and extract the corresponding address from the contract for a second attempt.

-Once symbolic execution discovers a feasible path to a \texttt{CALL} instruction, we analyze it using the same criteria as in concolic execution~---~checking whether any of its parameters are adversary-controllable or otherwise risky~---~to determine whether it constitutes a vulnerability.
+Once symbolic execution discovers a feasible path to a \texttt{CALL} instruction, we apply the same criteria as in seeded symbolic execution to determine whether any parameters are adversary-controllable or otherwise risky.